 COPY ubuntu2204.img /disk/ubuntu2204.img

-Then, build the image and push it to the container registry.
-In the example below, docker.io is used as the container registry.
-You will need to have a service account and a configured environment to proceed.
+Build the image and load it into the container registry.
+The example below uses docker.io as the container registry. you need to have a service account and a customized environment to run it.

 docker build -t docker.io/<username>/ubuntu2204:latest

-Where username is the username used during registration on docker.io.
+where username is the username specified when registering with docker.io.

-Push the created image to the container registry:
+Load the created image into the container registry:

 docker push docker.io/<username>/ubuntu2204:latest